codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 	- Answering the why :
 		- there are different type of project Instrumental learning project , learning with purpose of archiving a different example Diana Fehsenfeld
-		- Intrinsic project those that you are learning for your own sack like you want to learn French to speak French for example  ` expert interview method
+		- Intrinsic project those that you are learning for your own sack like you want to learn French to speak French for example  ` expert interview method :
-	- The expert interview method  is to talk to people who skill sheet you want to archive ,
+		- The expert interview method  is to talk to people who skill sheet you want to archive , look  for people who have the career you want and send an email , with the goal of building your application for example  online forms dedicated to programming
+		-
 - Why It’s Important:**Meta learning is learning how thing structure , like 灶 stove in Chinese  we know that it have properties  like  ⽕ on the left-hand side to indicate that it has some relationship to fire .
 As a result , this show the structure in  language , meta learning on the other hand show the structure of learning .
 Moreover , the structure here is what kind of skill and information much be mastered , and what method are available to do so more effectively  is a heart of success for ultra learning
 -